 - The second internal moderation phase takes place after the assessment is administered, and through second marking of final examinations only and course folder audits.
 It aims to ensure that the marking scheme is applied fairly and accurately, and the results of the post-moderation are discussed in the College Council.
-As per the Assessment Policy, in case of any significant difference in the grading, which is 10% or above, a committee comprising the first marker, second marker, HoD, and the Dean is formed to discuss the results of the grades and a decision is taken accordingly.
-The course folders are checked by the HoD and Dean before being electronically archived for completeness and accuracy.
-The Panel was presented with a sample of the College Council Minutes including discussions on the moderation process and noted that plans for improvement of internal post moderation are being considered starting next academic year, to ensure better quality moderation in terms of level, complexity, fairness and consistency of assessments. - The Panel finds the internal pre-and-post moderation practices to be appropriate and consistently implemented, thus contributing to ensuring fairness of assessments and grading, and leading to improvement in both courses and the programme.
-However, the Panel noticed that moderation is centralized by the HoD and Dean and, therefore, advises the College to decentralize the internal moderation process by involving other faculty members in it and, consequently, supporting peer knowledge-sharing practices. - RUW has an External Examiner and External Verification Policy that identifies the criteria for selection of the external examiners/verifiers.
+As per the Assessment Policy, in case of any significant difference in the grading, which is 10% or above, a committee comprising the first, second marker, HoD and the Dean is formed to discuss the results of the grades and a decision is taken accordingly.
+As for the auditing of course folders, these are checked by the HoD and Dean before being electronically archived for completeness and accuracy.
+The Panel was presented with a sample of the College Council Minutes, including discussions on the moderation process, and noted that plans for improvement of internal post moderation are being considered starting next academic year, to ensure better quality moderation in terms of level, complexity, fairness, and consistency of assessments.
+The Panel finds the internal pre-and-post moderation practices to be, in general, appropriate and consistently implemented, thus contributing to ensuring fairness of assessments and grading, and leading to improvement in both courses and the programme.
+However, the Panel noticed that moderation is centralized by the HoD and Dean and, therefore, advises the College to decentralize the internal moderation process by involving other faculty members in it and, consequently, supporting peer knowledgesharing practices. - RUW has an External Examiner and External Verification Policy that identifies the criteria for selection of the external examiners/verifiers.
 According to the Assessment Policy, external moderation is implemented on 30% of the courses offered annually and moderators verify the course folders and carry out co-examination of some assessments, such as the SBP and its related presentations.
-They generally evaluate course contents; assessment types and design; the fairness of grade allocation; and the extent to which the ILOs are achieved.
-The Panel noted that the external moderation procedure is in place and realized, during the interview with the external moderators that they are satisfied with the level and quality of assessments.
-However, the Panel also noticed that the moderators were mainly faculty members from RUW's partnering institutions or involved in activities with RUW and this was further confirmed through the examination of the moderators' CVs.
-Although the Panel notes that the external mechanism is in place, the Panel is of the view that external moderators should be independent from RUW to maintain transparency and effectiveness.
-Therefore, the Panel recommends that the College should review the selection criteria of external moderators, to ensure that they are clearer, reflecting diversity and independence, and align well the qualifications and specializations of moderators with the courses verified and moderated. - Evidence provided to the Panel showed that a report is prepared after the external verifier/examiner work is completed and the outcome is discussed in the College Council and incorporated into an improvement plan.
-The Panel notes there is an external moderation process that is consistently implemented in the College and that the external moderators' feedback is used towards the improvement of the overall programme.
+They generally evaluate the course contents; assessment types and design; the fairness of grade allocation; and the extent to which the ILOs are achieved.
+The Panel noted that the external moderators that they are satisfied with the level and quality of assessments.
+However, the Panel also noticed that the moderators were mainly faculty members from RUW's partnering institutions or involved in activities with RUW and this was further confirmed through the examination of the moderators'